psaboia/image2md/README.md

 from image2md.factory import Image2MarkdownFactory

 # Import and register your custom converter
-from claude_integration import ClaudeConverter Image2MarkdownFactory.register_converter("claude", ClaudeConverter)
+from claude_integration import AnthropicConverter Image2MarkdownFactory.register_converter("anthropic", AnthropicConverter)

 # Run the CLI with the original arguments
 if __name__ == "__main__":